Alcoa Presents One Step Beyond: Home media

 Delta Entertainment Corporation in 2005 released a collection of 33 (presumably public domain) episodes on eight region-free DVDs.

 During 2007, Mill Creek Entertainment released a 4-disc Region 1 DVD set entitled The Very Best of One Step Beyond.
 The set contains 50 episodes.
 The quality varied drastically from episode to episode.

 On September 15, 2009, CBS Home Entertainment (distributed by Paramount under this label) released One Step Beyond - The Official 1st Season on Region 1 DVD.

 The Film Chest Media Group released the series in a six-disc Collector's Box on April 7, 2015.
 The boxset contains 70 episodes of the series in total across six DVDs, which consist of all 22 episodes of Season 1, 32 of the 39 episodes of Season 2, but only 16 of the 36 episodes of Season 3.
 The set also includes synopses of the episodes inside.

 One Step Beyond was the first pre-1973 in-house production of ABC to get a DVD release from CBS/Paramount.
 Other shows once distributed by ABC Films (which became Worldvision Enterprises) were either released by CBS/Paramount because the company owns the libraries of the actual producers of the shows (such as The Fugitive or The Mod Squad), or were released by different companies because ancillary rights are owned by other entities (such as George of the Jungle).

 The Next Step Beyond

-During 1978, the series was revived partly by Gerard and Young, with John Newland hosting and directing most of the episodes; the new series was named The Next Step Beyond.
+During 1978, the series was remade partly by Gerard and Young, with John Newland hosting and directing most of the episodes; the new series was named The Next Step Beyond.
 The series was broadcast for one year with 25 episodes, 14 of which were remakes of One Step Beyond episodes.